 (a) The Leadership Competency Framework helps inform the 'fitness' assessment in FPPT.
 This is in line with the Kark Review's (2019) recommendations on professional standards.
-The Leadership Competency Framework references six competency domains (see paragraph 6.7.2(b)(iii)), which should be incorporated into all senior leader job descriptions and recruitment processes.
+The Leadership Competency Framework references six competency domains (see paragraph 6.7.2(b)(iii)), which should be incorporated into all senior leader job descriptions and

+NHS Derby and Derbyshire Integrated Care Board Fit and Proper Person Test Framework v0.3 recruitment processes.
 It will also form the core of ICB Board member appraisal frameworks, alongside the appraisal of delivery against personal and corporate objectives.